 Video

-This article contains affiliate links to Thomann and Andertons that help finance the running costs of GuitarBomb.
-If you buy something through these links, we will receive a small commission.
-Don’t worry as you pay the same price, and it costs you no extra to use these affiliate links for your purchases.
+This article may contain affiliate links to Andertons, DeathCloud, Donner, Fender, Gear4Music, Positive Grid, Sweetwater, and Thomann that help finance the running costs of GuitarBomb.
+We will receive a small commission if you buy something through these links.
+Don’t worry; you pay the same price, and it costs you no extra to use these affiliate links for your purchases.